90s Hairstyles Men Ideas – Iconic Hairstyles

 The Flat Top

-The flat top was a bold, geometric cut with flat, evenly cut hair on the top and shorter cuts on the sides as popularized by 90s rap and hip-hop artists such as Will Smith in The Fresh Prince of Bel-Air.
+The flat top was a bold, geometric cut with flat, evenly cut hair on the top and shorter cuts on the sides, as popularized by 90s rap and hip-hop artists such as Will Smith in The Fresh Prince of Bel-Air.
 This style was of high maintenance that needed frequent maintenance but made men look sharp.
 Its geometrical accuracy turned it into a real icon of the 90s street style.

-Enquiry-CTA-Lead Form
+Enquiry-CTA-Lead Form29oct

 Full Name

 The undercut is not new to the 90s, but this was a decade of its re-emergence.
-It also had short sides with longer hair on top creating a smooth and edgy contrast.
-The undercut was versatile as it could be slicked back, or even untidy and spiky.
+It also had short sides with longer hair on top, creating a smooth and edgy contrast.
+The undercut was versatile, as it could be slicked back or even untidy and spiky.
 Its clean-cut image gave it a place to be as a form of modern and cool in the eyes of men.

 The Messy Textured Look